Your Expert Guide

 In fact, in May 2003, Greenway Parks became a City of Dallas Conservation District.
 This was an effort led by neighborhood residents as a means of preserving the concept and vision of Greenway Parks’ original developers, Frank Neal Drane and J.P.
 Stephenson, and architect David R. Williams.

-Jobst has sold several homes that are significant to Greenway Parks, including 5510 Nakoma Dr. This classic Tudor-style home was the first residence built in Greenway Parks in 1925, and retains all of its original character.
+Jobst has sold many homes that are significant to Greenway Parks, including 5510 Nakoma Dr. This classic Tudor-style home was the first residence built in Greenway Parks in 1925, and retains all of its original character.
 "The current owner has done a lovely remodel, keeping the integrity and charm intact," Jobst says.

 In 1958, Bud Oglesby designed 5344 Nakoma Dr., a striking modern home on the greenbelt.
 An original 1935 design, 5544 Nakoma Dr. has the front door facing the greenbelt and was inspired by Texas Hill Country style, with its stone exterior and standing seam metal roof.